Drunk Driving Accident: What To Do in Peoria, IL

 Drunk Driving Accident: What To Do After You’re Hit in Peoria, IL

-Drunk driving accident crashes can leave you shaken, sore, and unsure what happens next.
+Call 911, get medical care, and photograph the scene, those are the first three steps after a drunk driving accident.
+These crashes can leave you shaken, sore, and unsure what happens next.
 You may also be angry, and that’s understandable.

 Right now, the goal is simple: protect your health, protect the facts, and avoid easy mistakes that can make the insurance process harder later.
 This guide focuses on practical steps people in Peoria and Central Illinois can take after a suspected DUI crash.

-Grounding: what matters in the first 24 hours
+What matters in the first 24 hours after a crash?

 After a crash, it’s normal to feel “fine” and then feel worse later.
 Adrenaline can mask pain and dizziness for hours.